-Listed below is a summary of the Malbunka (long course) stages for both April and August events in 2021.
+Listed below is a summary of the Malbunka stages for the 2021 event.

 - Stage 1: 20km around Alice Springs to the Old Telegraph Station